xztimee/TrollInstallerX/README.md

 This is a common issue with the kfd exploit.
 Simply reboot your device and try again.

-> Why can I not open/see TrollStore after a successful installation?
+> Why can I not open/see LuiseStore after a successful installation?

 During installation, you will have installed a persistence helper.
-Open your persistence helper and press "refresh app registrations" to fix TrollStore not being able to be opened.
+Open your persistence helper and press "refresh app registrations" to fix LuiseStore not being able to be opened.

 > Why did the app I selected for the persistence helper not become the persistence helper?

 If you selected an app for the persistence helper and it did not change, it is likely that you already have a persistence helper installed.
-Open TrollStore and go to settings to see which app is set to the persistence helper.
+Open LuiseStore and go to settings to see which app is set to the persistence helper.

 > Why am I getting an error about being unable to patchfind or being unable to download kernel?